EGPostema/DrawerDissect/README.md

 You will need to find the following information:
 - API key
 - Workspace id
-- Model names and versions
+- Model names and versions for ALL 5 MODELS
 - Desired model confidence/overlap

 ![Screenshot 2024-06-24 at 12 55 05 PM](https://github.com/EGPostema/coloroptera/assets/142446286/a2181fad-c177-41bc-9ea7-7d46dd75db78)

-process_image.py can be edited using the ```nano``` command on both windows and mac, or via applications like notepad and textedit.
+process_image.py can be edited using the ```nano``` command on both windows and mac, or via applications like notepad/textedit.

 ### API KEY